Meet the members of the section

 Labs

-The section anchors the Pioneer Center for Artificial Intelligence to DIKU, and we host multiple world-class research projects on AI, ML, medical imaging, statistics, and geometry.
-These activities create an excellent research environment at our physical location in the Observatory in Copenhagen Botanical Garden.
+We host multiple world-class research projects on AI, ML, NLP, medical imaging, statistics, and geometry.
+The section anchors the Pioneer Center for Artificial Intelligence to DIKU.
+The collaboration with the Pioneer Center creates an excellent research environment, in the Observatory in Copenhagen Botanical Garden and at Vermundsgade.
 We have strong collaborations with other Danish research institutions, companies, and internationally.
 Researchers in the section have hosted major conferences in the later years and in the future, including IPMI 2021 and ECCV 2026.

-The section teaches courses on machine learning and deep neural networks, vision and image processing, and data science.
+The section teaches courses on machine learning and deep neural networks, natural language processing and large language models, vision and image processing, and data science.